1587/speaking-exam/00-part5.md

 Second: When I was an interviewer, I did not care about the interviewee's first job, because I just care about their last job and their Work experience.

-Third: People often change their jobs nowadays.
-If your don't like you first job, you should change it as soon as possible.
+Third: People often /ˈɔːf(ə)n/ change their jobs nowadays /ˈnaʊədeɪz/.
+If your don't like you first job /dʒɒb/, you should change it as soon as possible.

 That's all.